SmartTokenLabs/token-negotiator-examples/ticket-issuer-website/README.md

 ### description

 A minimal example to read tokens and render them to a view within a react dapp.

 ### to run the application

 1. install dependancies `npm i` or `yarn`
 2. run `npm start` or `yarn start`

-if running this example outside of the repository:

-1. locate and remove this from package.json file  `"token-negotiator": "file:../../",`
-2. and run `npm i @alphawallet/token-negotiator`.

-### to build the application
+### to build and deploy the application

 1. build `npm build` or `yarn build`

-### demo walk through

-1. run the application on localhost or goto `https://tokenscript.github.io/token-negotiator/examples/ticket-issuer/build/index.html`
-2. navigate to `https://devcontickets.herokuapp.com/` and from within your browser application storage clear `dcTokens`
-3. once cleared you will see no tickets inside this Dapp
-4. click on the `create ticket` button
-5. this will open the ticket inside an iframe.
-(Users may reach this page via receiving an email after ticket purchase)
-6. refresh the Dapp (if needed) and you will find a ticket has loaded into the view
-7. the tickets data is now accessible via this Dapp and also other Dapps / websites that wish to integrate with the tickets (tokens).

-### for support, please contact us where we're happy to help or hear any feedback you have to improve this demo and Token-Negotiator
+2. deploy the `/build` to a web server
+## Development of this library.

+See Developers Page inside Wiki

+### Help / Questions / Improvements

+Please contact us or open an issue via github:
 Alphawallet <info@alphawallet.com>